warm-milk-foam/CPP-Learning-for-NOI/README.md

 # C++-Learning-for-NOI

-This will be a place for me to put C++ notes and writeups about challenges I have solved
+This will be a place for me to put C++ solution about challenges I have solved on Codebreaker (mainly)